 If you need to cancel a meeting, notify everyone.
 If you are providing the next steps for a project, notify everyone.
 If you are looking for an update on the status of a project, notify everyone.
 After all, if you had to cancel a date you would not text your mother, you would notify the person in question.

 Economists predict an improvement in labor production if the reply all functions was properly utilized.
 A conservative figure estimates 24 percent economic growth, propelling the US GDP to an unprecedented 26 trillion dollars.
 Human capital is bogged down by email inbox management.
 Think of the potential!

 Exclusive to this blog piece, I had an opportunity to speak with a renowned psychiatrist, Edmund Bumbersveld.
 In a study that flirted with violating medical ethics, participants were subjected to email threads, one group with strict adherence to correct reply all use, the other subjected to shoddy and sporadic reply all use.
 Group A (sans reply all) saw increased blood pressure, hypertension, stress, and an inclination towards murderous thoughts.
 In all, it accounted for a cardiologist’s triple crown; three strokes, two heart attacks, and an aneurysm.

 Control group B was a direct inverse to its neurotically broken counterpart.
 They reported having higher levels of life satisfaction, lowered stress, and cited a renewed interest in exploring the transcendental.
 In summation, our shrink remarked not using reply all is a gold mine for his practice.

 Basic email etiquette does not require some herculean effort, just remember the rules above.
 When in doubt, extend the courtesy.
 It may save a project, or even someone’s life.

-HIT THE DAMN REPLY ALL BUTTON.
+PLEASE, CLICK THE REPLY ALL BUTTON.